Vulkro vs Snyk

 The architectural distinction

 Snyk is a SaaS product.
-The CLI is a convenient surface, but the analysis (for Snyk Code) and the vulnerability database (for Snyk Open Source) live in Snyk's cloud.
+The CLI is a convenient surface, but the analysis (for Snyk Code) and the vulnerability database (for Snyk's SCA product) live in Snyk's cloud.
 Even when you point Snyk at a local project:

 - Code snippets are uploaded to Snyk's servers for analysis.